Knowing Breast cancer

 Breast cancer risk and risk management

 Being a woman and the age of the person are the most important risk factors for breast cancer.
-There are a number of other contributory factors that can add to this risk.
+There are a number of other factors that can add to this risk.
 None of them can be implicated as the sole cause of breast cancer in any individual patient.
 It is often a complex interaction of these risk factors that determine the composite risk of an individual.
-While some of the risk factors are non-modifiable, many, for example, lifestyle, factors can be modified to reduce the total risk.
+While many of the risk factors are non-modifiable, some, for example, lifestyle, factors can be modified to reduce the total risk.
 A detailed discussion of risk factors can be found here.
-Your risk may be estimated using one of the many online risk assessment tools available.
-Understanding your risk, taking appropriate steps to reduce this risk, and choosing appropriate strategy for breast screening can be the best positive steps one can take towards breast health.
+One’s risk may be estimated using one of the many online risk assessment tools available.
+Understanding one’s risk, taking appropriate steps to reduce this risk, and choosing appropriate strategy for breast screening can be the best positive steps one can take towards breast health.

 Breast cancer awareness and breast self-examination